 When addicts blame other people or blame external circumstances, they’re often trying to deflect from their shame, embarrassment, or humiliation.
 Blaming others may be counterproductive and work against healing, but it can offer some temporary relief from a deeply rooted shame.

 Should addicts ultimately blame themselves?
 Maybe blaming someone, whether yourself or others, isn’t the best way to fight addiction.
 It may be much more beneficial to let go of blame and instead shift to an attitude of responsibility and agency.
-Regardless of how an addiction developed, an individual can develop the capacity to seek treatment and make lasting changes in their lives that help them stay off the drug.
+Regardless of how an addiction develops, an individual can develop the capacity to seek treatment and treatment programs like detox to make lasting changes in their lives that help them stay off the drug.